Tommy-layy/GG_Next/README.md

 - `Fork` & `Clone` this repository.
 - `npm i` to install necessary dependencies.

-#### Dependencies include React, react-dom, react-router-dom, dotenv, axios, and sweetalert.
-These should already be in the package.json files.

 #### This repo is only the frontend portion of GGNext.
 The backend portion is availabla via the link provided above.

 ---